cattho/cattho/README.md

 - 💻 I am a front-end Developer of web.
 - 🌎 I am from Ibague - Colombia.
 - 🐱‍💻 I love cats and video games.
-- 🤓 I like to study and learn new things.
+- 🧓 I like to study and learn new things.
-- 🌱 I’m currently learning Nodejs, Next.js and TypeScript.
+- 🌱 I’m currently working on projects using Node.js, Next.js, and TypeScript.
 - 🤸🏻‍♂️ I'm looking for a job

 ## Tech & Tools Preference